Fellows & Projects

 School of Dentistry

-Laura and Emily will work as a multidisciplinary team to develop interactive workshops that will focus on promoting healthy lifestyles and stress management for children and their caregivers in the Mission District.
+Laura will develop interactive workshops that will focus on promoting healthy lifestyles and stress management for children and their caregivers in the Mission District.

 Site: Columbia Park Boys & Girls Clubhouse